 Hello!
 I am a Philosopher of Science, a PhD Candidate in Mathematics and Philosophy at the University of Canterbury, New Zealand, and was recently a Visiting PhD Student at the Department of History and Philosophy of Science at the University of Cambridge, UK.

-I will be a Research Fellow at the Institute Vienna Circle, University of Vienna, Austria and a Visiting Researcher at the Observatoire de Paris, FR.
+I am a Research Fellow at the Institute Vienna Circle, University of Vienna, Austria and will be a Visiting Researcher at the Observatoire de Paris, FR.

 I mainly work on topological explanations of physical phenomena investigating the claim whether these are models that constrain our world in any meaningful way.
 My verdict, as it stands now, is that they do not!
 Part of my argument can be found at https://doi.org/10.1007/s11229-022-03697-9

 Rather than getting into the nitty-gritties of philosohical arguments, I approach these issues by looking into scientific case studies in detail from a largely mathematical standpoint.
 Presently, I am looking into temperature discontinuities, the definition of temperature and their implications for potentially non-causal scientific explanations.

 I am also interested in Buddhist philosophy (as applied to mathematical realism), Indian astronomical traditions and their parallels with modern philosophy.